Movie theater: Luxury screens

 Some movie theaters in Finland sell alcohol to take along to the movie itself in select showings.
-Such showings are always adults-only, regardless of the rating of the movie.
+Such showings are always adults-only, regardless of the movie's rating.

 Some cinemas in city centers offer luxury seating with services like complimentary refills of soft drinks and popcorn, a bar serving beer, wine and liquor, reclining leather seats and service bells.
 Cinemas must have a liquor license to serve alcohol.
 The Vue Cinema and CGV Cinema chain is a good example of a large-scale offering of such a service, called "Gold Class" and similarly, ODEON, Britain's largest cinema chain, and 21 Cineplex, Indonesia's largest cinema chain, have gallery areas in some of their bigger cinemas where there is a separate foyer area with a bar and unlimited snacks.

 Age restrictions

 These ratings are from the revised Taiwan motion picture rating system which took effect in October 2015.

 Admission to a movie may also be restricted by a motion picture rating system, typically due to depictions of sex, nudity or graphic violence.
 According to such systems, children or teenagers below a certain age may be forbidden access to theaters showing certain movies, or only admitted when accompanied by a parent or other adult.
 In some jurisdictions, a rating may legally impose these age restrictions on movie theaters.
 Where movie theaters do not have this legal obligation, they may enforce restrictions on their own.
-Accordingly, a movie theater may either not be allowed to program an unrated film, or voluntarily refrain from that.
+Accordingly, a movie theater may either not be allowed to program an unrated film, or voluntarily refrain from doing so.